RitvikSharma7/sandbox/filesystem/README.md

 Using a virtual RAM DISK we mimic how a single file is stored and retrieved.
-The memdrv is not implemented, but as the paramters as follows:
+The memdrv is not implemented, but the paramters are as follows:
 /* memdrv.h - defines parameters of the memdrv device */
 #pragma once
 #define MEMDRV_BLOCK_SIZE 64